RamiPinto/ds/README.md

  Exercise | Status | Deadline
  --- | --- | ---
  Exercise 1 | Finished | 11-03-2018
- Socket exercise | Work in progress | Not Mandatory Assignment 1 | Not started | 04-05-2018
+ Socket exercise | Sequential version completed | Not Mandatory Assignment 1 | Work in progress | 04-05-2018

 ## Specifications about the report